 Tizanidine oral tablet can interact with other medications, vitamins, or herbs you may be taking.
 An interaction is when a substance changes the way a drug works.
 This can be harmful or prevent the drug from working well.

 To help avoid interactions, your doctor should manage all of your medications carefully.
 Be sure to tell your doctor about all medications, vitamins, or herbs you’re taking.
 To find out how this drug might interact with something else you’re taking, talk to your doctor or pharmacist.

 Examples of drugs that can cause interactions with tizanidine are listed below.

 Drugs that should not be used with tizanidine

 Do not take these drugs with tizanidine.
 When used with tizanidine, these drugs can cause dangerous effects in the body.
 Examples of these drugs include:

-- Fluvoxamine and ciprofloxacin.
+- Fluvoxamine and ciprofloxacin (Cipro).
 Using these drugs with tizanidine may cause very low blood pressure.
 It may also cause increased drowsiness or decreased muscle control.

 - Other alpha-2 agonist medications such as clonidine, methyldopa, guanfacine, or guanabenz.
 Using these drugs with tizanidine can cause very low blood pressure.

 Drugs that increase the risk of side effects from tizanidine

 Taking tizanidine with certain medications raises your risk of side effects from tizanidine.
 This is because the amount of tizanidine in your body is increased.
 Avoid using these drugs with tizanidine if possible.
 Examples of these drugs include: